whoisbma/for_LP/RPG_test/README.md

-Web client running online at [https://rpg-server-lp.herokuapp.com/](https://rpg-server-lp.herokuapp.com/)
+Web client running online at [https://rpg-server-lp.herokuapp.com/](https://rpg-server-lp.herokuapp.com/) (provided it isn't asleep)

+It uses node/express/body-parser/sqlite3.

 Access the JSON served by the API at